ronnielutaro/ronnielutaro.com/README.md

 - The website is built using the [App Router](https://nextjs.org/docs/app/building-your-application/routing) feature of Next.js 15, which enables a file-based routing system.
 - Tailwind CSS is used for styling, allowing for rapid UI development with a utility-first approach.
 - MDX is utilized for blog posts, enabling the inclusion of React components and custom layouts within Markdown files.
-- Azure Cosmos DB serves as the database, providing a globally distributed, multi-model database service.
 - Google Analytics is used for tracking and analyzing website traffic and user behavior.
 - The project is hosted on Vercel, which provides a platform for frontend frameworks and static sites, with serverless functions.
+- Placeholder data is used for blog metadata, views, and unique viewers, replacing the previous Cosmos DB implementation.